wistia/wistia-open-docs/_posts/captions.md

 {% post_image hashed_id: '78f0bb5247659ba1b4ba067b62ddb1124c312994', class: 'center' %}

-Wistia captions can also be used on your iPhone - I know, I didn't believe it either when Max showed it to me.
+Wistia captions can also be used on your iPhone - I know, I didn't believe it either until Max showed me.

 If you have a captions-enabled video, the captions button will appear on the player controls bar when being played on an iPhone.